Johnny-Morgan/pickles/TESTING.md

 #### Blog Page

 - Confirm the 'Add Blog Post' button is only visible to logged in superusers.
-- Click the 'Add Blog Post' button to confirm the user is directed to add a blog post page which contains a form for adding a new blog post.
+- Click the 'Add Blog Post' button to confirm the user is directed to add a blog post page that contains a form for adding a new blog post.
 - Attempt to submit the form with incorrect data, confirm the relevant warning messages are displayed.
 - Attempt to add a new blog post with the title of an already existing blog post, confirm a toast message appears with an error warning and a message prompting the user to enter a different title.
 - Fill out the form with correct data, confirm the user is directed back to the blog page and the new blog post appears at the top of the list of blog posts.